 The 2024 3RP Country Plan for Egypt continues efforts in strengthening protection for Syrian refugees, mainstreaming protection across sectors.
-Aligned with the GCR, pledges focus on inclusive healthcare, education registration, peacebuilding initiatives.
-Multi-level interventions address the socio-economic challenges affecting refugees, with technical support provided to the government for asylum and migration management policies.
-Priority areas include child protection, family and community-based care, specialised services for disabled children, cash-based interventions, psychosocial support, and self-reliance programs.
-Over 30 organisations collaborate with the government, aligning with the SDGs and the UNSDCF priorities.
+Aligned with the GCR's, pledges made by GoE focus on inclusive healthcare, education, registration, climate change and peacebuilding initiatives.
+Multi-level interventions address socio-economic challenges affecting refugees, with technical support provided to the government for asylum and migration management policies.
+Priority areas include child protection, family and communitybased care, specialized services for disabled children, cash-based interventions, psychosocial support, and self-reliance programs.
+Over 30 organizations collaborate with the government, aligning with the SDGs and the UNSDCF priorities.
+On the other hand, there is an urgent need to Advocate for more support by the international community to the government of Egypt to ensure the sustainability of the services provided to refugees, and to support developmental interventions aimed enhancing the resilience of host communities and promoting social cohesion, in line with the principle of burden and responsibility-sharing.